 SCRs enrolled with and accepted by the NYISO on or before the date that is four business days prior to the date of the first performance test in the Capability Period (excluding the date of the first performance test) must demonstrate performance either in the first performance test or in a mandatory event hour.
 Such demonstration is required regardless of whether the unforced capacity from the SCR had been offered prior to the date of the first performance test.
 The approval date of a SCR's enrollment can be viewed as described in Section 8.1.1 of the NYISO DRIS User's Guide.
 Any SCR enrolled and accepted by the NYISO on or before the date that is four (4) business prior to the date of the first performance test (excluding the date of the performance test) may elect to forego participation in the first performance test and, instead, utilize its greatest load reduction in a mandatory event hour for the purpose of demonstrating its maximum enrolled megawatt value for the Capability Period.
-SCRs that perform in a mandatory event prior to the first performance test retain the option to participate in the first performance test in the Capability Period.
+SCRs that performance test in the Capability Period.